Lead-based paint removal

 Do Home Inspectors check for lead-based paint?

 Some Home Inspectors check for lead-based paint while others don’t.
 You can save yourself the worries by asking or better still by hiring a certified lead paint inspector.
 Checking and inspecting homes for lead-based paint is the job of lead paint inspector.
 They are trained and certified to carry out proper testing and inspection on your home; To identify the presence of lead paint, and prevent the hazards of lead exposure.
+Interior Demolition.

 Lead-based paint removal professionals, are skilled at removing lead-based paint from your home safely; Preventing you and every member of your family, from lead poisoning.
 At Tristate Contracting Solutions Inc. in NYC, we help to curb the hazards of the lead in our environment.